reed665/embetty-vue/README.md

 # embetty-vue [![npm](https://img.shields.io/npm/v/embetty-vue.svg)](https://www.npmjs.com/package/embetty-vue)

-Embetty displays remote content like tweets or videos without compromising your privacy.
+Embetty displays remote content like videos without compromising your privacy.

 This is a Vue.js alternative to the original [embetty](https://github.com/heiseonline/embetty) implementation (which is based on Web Components).
 To use it, you need to have a [embetty server](https://github.com/heiseonline/embetty-server) up and running.